thosgood/this-weeks-finds/markdown/251-300/week289.md

 sorts of gadgets using "bond graphs".
 Bond graphs were invented by an engineer named Henry Paynter.
 His original book goes way back to 1961:

-10) Henry M. Paynter, Analysis and Design of Engineering Systems, MIT Press, Cambridge, Massachusetts, 1961.
+10) Henry M. Paynter, _Analysis and Design of Engineering Systems_, MIT Press, Cambridge, Massachusetts, 1961.

 I haven't gotten ahold of this book yet, but I've learned a bit about Paynter.
 He got a bachelor's degree in civil engineering, a master's